 Attempting to make a case for early retirement in the midst of a pandemic and the worst economic collapse since the Great Depression1 isn’t such a hot idea.
-Alas, here we are with a novel coronavirus and a retirement plan.
+Alas, here we are with a novel coronavirus and an early retirement plan.
 Jenni and I have been planning our transition to early retirement for a very long time.
 The next phase of that plan began months ago and the genie was already out of the bottle.

 This past week, something hit pretty hard, making early retirement feel like it’s finally begun.
 Jenni received a letter from her employer that read like a “goodbye”—in fact, the email attachment was even titled “Jenni bye.doc”.
 I get the feeling the author was using a pre-existing template for departing employees.